mateouma/CTM-Wilke-Lab/README.md

 11.11 - Added reward script (MU)

-1.11 - Updated scripts for master and motor boards (MU)
+1.11 - Updated scripts for master and motor boards (MU) - active trial state is defined as when the start sensor is triggered.
+Sensors can only run code (i. e. open doors) once during an active trial until another trial is started.